009-KumarJi/NoviConnect/server/readme.md

   - [`auth.middleware.js`](./middlewares/auth.middleware.js): A middleware for ensuring that only authenticated users can access certain routes.
   - [`error.middleware.js`](./middlewares/error.middleware.js): A middleware for handling errors that occur during request processing.

-- `seeders/`: This directory contains scripts for seeding the database with initial testing data.
-  - [`user.seeder.js`](./seeders/user.seeder.js): Seeds the database with creating new dummy users.

 - `utils/`: This directory contains utility functions that are used across the application.
   - [`features.js`](./utils/features.js): Includes a function for:
     - establishing a connection to the MongoDB database.